nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 $\circ \dots \circ ABC \dots * abc \dots * def \dots \times \dots \times$

 Here, the letters represent numbers while the symbols ($$\circ, *, \times$$), are known as the "characters" of the orbifold symbol.
 By convention, the above order is typically followed.
 First, the "wonder-rings" ($\circ$) are shown, which indicate the presence of translational symmetry.
 Second, letters are used to denote the presence of rotational centers ($2\pi/A$, for example) which manifest as "cone points" on the orbifold.
 Third, the $*abc$ clause(s) which indicate kaleidoscopes (intersecting mirrors) are written; it is possible to have multiple clauses because you can technically have parallel mirrors ($**$) which do not intersect and so are not technically kaleidoscopes.
 Overall, this part of the symbol represents all the possible configurations of mirror planes.
 The numbers which follow the asterisk denote "corner points," which indicate angles along the boundary curve of $\pi/a$ (angle between intersecting mirrors), for example.
 Finally, the crosses denote crosscaps, which represent glide reflections.
+To prove that this list of 4 is complete requires more topology; while it is not too detailed, it is beyond the scope of this post.
+The reader is referred to Chapter 8 of Ref. <a href="#conway2">[4]</a> for the proof.

+This number of orbifold "words" is infinite, as a generic orbifold can contain any number of the above symbols.
+There are only a few words that correspond to known crystallographic groups and their grammar will be derived in the next section.

 > "The orbifold idea is the most powerful way to achieve a conceptual understanding of these groups and, in particular, it trivializes their enumeration." - Conway & Huson in Ref. <a href="#conway3">[5]</a>